 In July of 1888, the year Keeper Argyle retired and his son Albert took charge of the lighthouse, Thomas Argyle Jr., recently returned from a sealing cruise, set off for Race Rocks in a rowboat with three other young men.
 A westerly gale was blowing on the strait, but Thomas, wanting to reach his family, ignored the warning of others to not venture out that night.
 His decision proved fatal, as the following morning the small boat was recovered with just one dead body aboard.
 The Argyle family received another dose of bad news just a few months later, when in a political move, Albert was replaced as keeper.
 Albert protested, “I am not afraid to stand before the world and prove that if not the best and most able lightkeeper in B.C, at least I have not peers,” but connections proved more powerful than experience, and Albert soon enrolled in law school.

 The powerful fog alarm still didn’t prevent all accidents as several vessels still wound up on the rocks during a fog.
 More than one captain complained to the marine agent that the fog signal had not been sounding, but the keepers’ logs always showed that the horns had been blasting away, often hours before the accidents.
 After an incident in 1925, an officer of the Salvage Association in London wrote Ottawa, explaining, “It is the general opinion in shipping circles that this vessel…ran ashore owing to a ‘silent zone’ … on which the signal cannot be heard.
-To resolve this problem, the height of the fog horns was increased, and in 1927 Race Rocks became the first Canadian lighthouse on the west coast to be equipped with a radio beacon.
+To resolve this problem, in 1927 Race Rocks became the first Canadian lighthouse on the west coast to be equipped with a radio beacon, and in 1934 the height of the fog horns was increased.

 Frederick Eastwood was appointed keeper at Race Rocks in 1891 and would serve longer than any other, a total of nearly twenty-eight years.
 Keeper Eastwood had trouble finding reliable assistants given the meager income they were provided.
 One night his wife found an assistant sleeping under a boiler, and just a few days later Keeper Eastwood visited the engine room at night only to find the post deserted.
 The missing assistant was later found fast asleep in a loft above the boathouse.
 After this, Eastwood started to hire Japanese assistants, as they proved more reliable and diligent than white men.
 This did not set well with some locals, and Keeper Eastwood was soon accused of absenting himself from his post and employing Japanese.